Angelfish (album)

 Angelfish is the 1994 debut and only studio album released by Scottish alternative rock group Angelfish, fronted by Shirley Manson.
 The Angelfish album was born out of necessity when Goodbye Mr Mackenzie's record distributor MCA expressed interest in recording an album with Manson on lead vocals rather than furthering its commitment to the Mackenzies.
 The Mackenzies' record label boss Gary Kurfirst signed Manson as a solo artist, with the remaining Mackenzies performing as her backing band to circumvent the band's existing deal with MCA.

 Two releases promoted the album; the first an EP, Suffocate Me was released mid-1993, while the second, "Heartbreak to Hate", was released to radio at the time of the album's release.
 The music video for "Suffocate Me" famously aired once by MTV during 120 Minutes, where it was seen by Garbage co-founder Steve Marker.
 Manson was asked to join Garbage, and accepted.
 The Angelfish side-project was dissolved, while Goodbye Mr. Mackenzie continued on for another two years without Manson.

 Recording

 The songs that make up both Angelfish and the Mackenzie album Five were written at the same time, between June 1991 and December 1992.
 "Those albums," states Martin Metcalfe, "are brother and sister."
 The recording sessions for the album took ten days over March 1993, enough time to lay down backing tracks for seventeen songs.

+Music

+Sydney Taylor of Loudwire said the album's music "shimmer[s] with moody guitars and haunting atmospherics; but it was Manson’s voice — cool, venomous, and emotionally razor-sharp that cut through the haze."

+Legacy

+In 2025, Sydney Taylor of Loudwire wrote: "Angelfish were over before it really got started, but what they left behind is a criminally overlooked gem of ‘90s alt-rock.
+Angelfish weren’t just a launching pad, but a statement far too good to be forgotten.